Itera/kotlin-v19/koans/README.md

 ## Using plugin

-1. Open IntelliJ IDEA and press `⌘,` to open the `Settings | Preferences` dialog and then go to Plugins.
+1. Open IntelliJ IDEA and press `⌘,` on macOS or `Ctrl+Alt+S` on windows/linux to open the `Settings | Preferences` dialog and then go to Plugins.

 2. Search for EduTools and install it.

 3. Click OK in the dialog and restart IntelliJ IDEA.

+4. Select Join on Kotlin Koans from the `Learn | Browse courses` menu

+When running the plugin you will be presented with the task list, a code editor and a description for the selected task.
+In order to solve the tasks you are generelly required to replace the function body to produce desired results and make the associated unit tests run succesfully.
+You can run and check the task by clicking the `Check` button under the task description.

 ## Cloning this repo